Clola: Recent history

 The age of commuting and ease of travel have wrought many changes in Clola.
 Recent years have seen old properties modernised and new homes built, and as a community Clola is increasing in size.
 But businesses which once made itself supporting have gone.
 South of the church are the former Joiner's Croft and Smiddy (Smithy), and Church Croft was the site of Foggie's Shop seventy years ago.
 To the north is the former Meal Mill, which operated into the early 1960s.
 The dwelling on the right to the north of the meal mill was a shop and local post office until the late 1960s.
 A track on the left beyond this leads to the ruins of a shoemaker's shop and twelve cottages, abandoned in the 1920s, which housed workers employed at Millbreck Woollen Mill.
 Bridgestone Cottages were also built for mill workers.
 The Woollen Mill stood in the clump of mature trees by the roadside leading to Barnyards farm and was famed for the quality of its blankets, tweed, wood and Winsey aprons.
 The Millbreck Woollen Mill was established by Thomas and Joshua Smith when they commenced woollen manufacture in Millbreck Mill in 1818.
 The lease of the land there expired circa 1909 when they concentrated all work in Peterhead at their Kirkburn Mill.
-Barnyards today is home to a renowned flock of Suffolk sheep.
-On a happier note, new enterprises have set up in recent times; including an antique dealer, plant hire contractor, kennels, a joinery business, a pine furniture shop and a farm shop.
+Barnyards today is home to a flock of Suffolk sheep.
+New enterprises have set up in more recent times; including an antique dealer, plant hire contractor, kennels, a joinery business, a pine furniture shop and a farm shop.